555: Like many British shows, "Search-wise" and "Search-wise Messenger" are used instead of actual search engines and messengers.

 Ephebophile: Mr. Kennedy, a perverted geography teacher who's openly made advances towards Neil twice so far in the series.
 How he's still employed is a mystery to all the pupils at the school.

 The teachers are clearly well aware of it, as at least two of them have covered for him or steered him away from openly courting students on school premises.
-Either he's a bloody good teacher, or the school just can't afford to fire him.
+Either he's a bloody good teacher, or, more likely, the school prefers to cover it up rather than fire him and reveal it to the public.

 Gilbert subtly lampshades this in the last episode, noting that police checks on teachers have become a lot more relaxed in recent years.